opencamp-hq/cli/README.md

 ## One-Click Deployment

-You can run the CLI as a daemon but if you don't have a machine that runs 24/7 [Render](https://render.com) has one-click deployment functionality that is similar to Heroku and has free tier.
-Please be mindful of polling too frequently though, once every 10 minutes is the recommended max.
+You can run the CLI as a daemon but if you don't have a machine that runs 24/7 [Render](https://render.com) has one-click deployment functionality that is similar to Heroku and has a generous free tier.

+#### ⚠️ Warning ⚠️
+Please be mindful of polling too frequently, once every 10 minutes is the recommended max.
+Running the tool at a higher frequency is unlikely to make a difference and risks recreation.gov authenticating their API and breaking this type of access for everyone.

+### Steps
+1. Click the Deploy to Render button below
+2. Sign up for Render.
+In order to deploy the CLI tool as a background worker, you'll need to enter a credit card
+3. You'll probably never go past the free tier, but just in case, go to the [billing page](https://dashboard.render.com/billing) and specify a maximum allowed monthly spend
+4. Go back to your [Dashboard](https://dashboard.render.com/), and select the worker
+5. Update the environment variables for the worker, specifying `$CAMPGROUND_ID`, `$END_DATE`, and `$START_DATE` in MM-DD-YYYY format
+6. Check the logs to ensure the service is successfully polling

 [![Deploy to Render](https://render.com/images/deploy-to-render-button.svg)](https://render.com/deploy?repo=https://github.com/opencamp-hq/cli)